1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Outgoing SMTP server =

-- Password = the one assigned to the email address you are using ( ? )
+- Password = the one generated for the email address you want to access ( ? )

 - Outgoing SMTP server =